lunarnautics/saved-reddit-posts/README.md

-This is a repot set up to automate the saving of subreddits on reddit
+This is a repo set up to automate the saving of subreddits on reddit